fulgidus/fulgidus.github.io/src/content/blog/yarssg/index.md

 > Thanks for reading.
 >
-> The source code is available on my machine.
-Maybe one day I’ll publish it. 😄
+> The source code is available on https://github.com/fulgidus/yet-another-rust-ssg. 😄